PresenceSoft/devops-github-actions/README.md

 # Build and Deploy to Google Cloud Run Workflow

-This repository contains a reusable GitHub Actions workflow for building a Docker image, pushing it to Google Artifact Registry, and deploying it to Google Cloud Run.
+This repository contains a reusable GitHub Actions workflow for building a Docker image, pushing it to Google Artifact Registry (GAR), and deploying it to Google Cloud Run.

 ## Usage